The Ontario Condo Board Guide to Success

 By following these quick and easy tips, you'll excel in your role on the Board.
 Remember to stay calm, level-headed and use your best judgement.

-What is the relationship between a Condo Board and a Certified Community Manager?
+What is the relationship between a Condo Board and a Licensed Community Manager?

 At the end of the day, signing up to serve on a Condo Board comes with great responsibility.
 Your Board should feel supported in its operations to ensure your community is as healthy as possible.
 You are not alone, though.
 Your Condo Corporation may choose to hire a Property Management Company to take on items such as financials, administration, maintenance for your building, and community building.
 Having an industry expert on your side can make life easier!